Green Flake - Black Pioneer

 They gave each slave a choice whether or not to stay in Mississippi.
 Green Flake and another slave named Liz Flake chose to make the journey.
 Green and the Flake family arrived in Nauvoo, Ill., in April 1844.

-Three years later, Green Flake was pointed out as one of the stronger slaves and chosen to join Brigham Young, then president of the church, and the Vanguard Company as the first pioneers to reach the Salt Lake Valley….(Follow the link above to read the entire article.)
+Three years later, Green Flake was pointed out as one of the stronger slaves and chosen to join Brigham Young, then president of the church, and the Vanguard Company as the first pioneers to reach the Salt Lake Valley….(article may no longer be available in link above)